nanocurrency/nano-docs/docs/integration-guides/advanced.md

 ##### Filtering options

+The following filtering options can be combined.

+###### Representatives

-Filters for **votes** can be used to subscribe only to votes from selected representatives.
+Used to subscribe only to votes from selected representatives.
 Once filters are given, votes from representatives that do not match the options are not broadcasted.
+If the result is an empty filter (for example, all given accounts are invalid), then the filter is not used.
+A message is logged in the node logs when this happens.

 ```json
 {